 The impact of High Heat on Port Infrastructure

-It is widely recognized that high heat has a detrimental effect on the performance of electronic devices, including those in the shipping industry.
+It is widely recognised that high heat has a detrimental effect on the performance of electronic devices, including those in the shipping industry.
 This is particularly true for port and terminal lighting, which can experience a significantly shorter lifespan in hot climates where temperatures can reach as high as 45°C during the day and 35°C at night.

 It pays to think ahead